26th February 2025

 Get a complete picture of fraud in your organisation

-Understand what types of fraud are taking place in the contact centre – even in the IVR.
-Build out fraudster profiles with numbers and tactics used and share with other fraud teams.
+Understand what types of fraudulent activity are taking place in the telephony channel.
+Build out fraudster profiles with numbers and tactics used and share with other internal and external fraud teams.

 Maximise contact centre efficiency

 Spot fraud risk the moment a call is received and pass to fraud teams for quick resolution.
-Enable contact agents to deal with genuine customers without the pressure to spot fraud.
+Enable contact centre agents to deal with genuine new customers, policiues and claims without the risk that it might be fraud.

 Collaborate across organisations